Skip to main content

 • The new government promised a Renters’ Rights Bill in its first King’s Speech

-This proposed new bill aims to 'transform the renting experience' by scrapping section 21 'no fault' evictions and cracking down on landlords who discriminate against and exploit tenants.
-The government will now need to bring this bill to parliament to be scrutinised and passed into law.
+The proposed new bill aimed to 'transform the renting experience' by scrapping section 21 'no fault' evictions and cracking down on landlords who discriminate against, and exploit, tenants.

-• Labour won the general election and Keir Starmer became our new prime minister
+• Labour won the general election and Sir Keir Starmer became our new prime minister

 The Labour manifesto promised to scrap section 21 'no fault' evictions immediately and to take 'fast action to make renters better off'.